- 2022 Hosted Week:

 Boats: They have three 21’pangas with newer 60-90-HP Suzuki motors.
 Two anglers per guide and panga-style boat.
 They can handle larger groups, but it is best to keep the group size to six people.
 All of the pangas are fixed with a casting deck, two poles, cooler, first aid kit, two chairs, life vests, fire extinguisher, cell phone, VHF marine portable radio, limited insurance coverage and all federal and tourism licenses.

-Brad Staples hosted his first group at Campeche baby tarpon back in 2011.
+Brad Staples has hosted numerous groups at Campeche baby tarpon.